 What’s more, smoking is extremely addictive.
 Judging by data collected in 2018, 55% of adult smokers make an attempt to quit each year but only 7.5% are successful.

 Psilocybin, the active ingredient in most psychedelic drugs, has only recently come into the spotlight as a potentially game-changing way to help smokers kick the habit.
-Although it is too new on the scene to make any definite conclusions about, it seems that, when used in a well-facilitated setting, psilocybin’s power to help nicotine-addicts quit on their own terms may be far greater than that of existing smoking cessation treatments.
+Although it is too new on the scene to make any definite conclusions about, it seems that, when used in a well-facilitated setting, psilocybin’s abstinence rates in early trials appear to exceed those of varenicline, the most effective currently approved medication.
 Psilocybin is not habit-forming, either, in contrast to most existing treatments for smoking addiction.

 Pros and Cons of Psychedelic Smoking Cessation